PHJArea217/nginx-clock/online-demo.md

 ## What platform does this web clock demo run on?

-GitLab Pages for static content with Google App Engine as the backend.
+GitLab Pages for static content with Google Cloud Functions as the backend.

 Originally, I was considering the use of nginx on a VPS such as DigitalOcean, but it was a bit too expensive for such a simple app \(one HTTP request that simply returns the time).
 We use the Always Free limits; I have not even used even one cent of my free trial credit.

+Previously, this project used Google App Engine.
+However, there was a significant delay of ~5 seconds whenever the server-side API endpoint was called, which is unacceptable for a project like this, where latency must be kept to a minimum.
+In addition, there were a lot of unnecessary supplmentary files in the Hello World example project.

 ## How accurate is the backend clock?